microsoft/Kusto-Query-Language/doc/cursorafterfunction.md

 ::: zone pivot="azuredataexplorer"

-A predicate over the records of a table to compare their ingestion time against a database cursor.
+A predicate run over the records of a table to compare their ingestion time against a database cursor.

 ## Syntax